ELTE-DH/WebArticleCurator/README.md

 # Config schema

-The config is divided into three parts arccording to the task to be done
+The config is divided into three parts arccording to the task to be done.
+The used REs can be freely configured by adding inline flags e.g. for multiline matching

 ## Crawl config